 Frequently Asked Questions: Technical Support Issues

-You can use the Forgot your username or password? link on the login page to retrieve your username, your password, or both.
+You may use the Forgot your username or password? link on the log-in page to retrieve your username, your password, or both.
 The information will be sent to the e-mail address currently listed on the account.
-To obtain your username via e-mail, fill out the First name, Last name, Date of birth, and either your LSAC.org account number or the last four digits of your Social Security number.
-Note: If you did not give LSAC your SSN/SIN, then you will need to enter the last four digits of your assigned number.
+To obtain your username via e-mail, fill out the First name, Last name, Date of birth, and your LLM LSAC account number or e-mail address.
 Click the Get Username button.

 To obtain your password via e-mail, enter your username and click Get Password.